Permits Under Ontario Regulation 166/06 - Development, Interference with Wetlands and Alterations to Shorelines and Watercourses

 Most of the lands regulated by the Conservation Authority have been mapped in detail.
 The Regulation Limit mapping, which shows the Authority's Regulated Areas is available through our head office.

-If you live close to a stream, river, valley, or watercourse of any kind, a wetland or on the waterfront, and you wish to determine if your property is affected by Ontario Regulation 166/06 or other TRCA policies and programs, contact Planning and Development at the Conservation Authority.
+If you live close to a stream, river, valley, or watercourse of any kind, a wetland or on the waterfront, and you wish to determine if your property is affected by Ontario Regulation 166/06 or other TRCA policies and programs, you can use our regulation area search tool as a first step to screen your property.
+However, the information in this viewer is not intended to constitute advice nor is it to be used as a substitute for specific advice from a qualified professional.
+You should not act, or refrain from acting, based upon information shown in the viewer without verifying the information with TRCA staff and, as necessary, obtaining professional advice regarding your particular facts and circumstances.
+In order to do this please contact Planning and Development at the Conservation Authority.
 Please be prepared with a legal description of your property (e.g. municipal address, lot and concession lines, plan or block number) and a location map.
 If you want written confirmation and a detailed review of how your property is affected by our regulation, we also provide a Property Inquiry Service for a fee.

 How Do I Apply for a Permit?